fsotoc/ccnlab-website/index.md

 # Visual Cognition and Neural Computation Lab

-The VCNC Lab is directed by Dr. Fabian Soto at Florida International University, located in sunny Miami, Florida.
+Welcome!
+We are the VCNC Lab directed by Dr. Fabian Soto and located at Florida International University in Miami, FL.

+{% include figure.html image="images/fiu-01.jpg" width="100%" %}

 {% include section.html %}